scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 * :attr:`Network.z0`  : Port Characterisic Impedance matrix.
 * :attr:`Network.frequency`  : Frequency Object.

-Although this tutorial focuses on s-parametes, other  network representations such as Impedance (:attr:`Network.z`) and Admittance Parameters (:attr:`Network.y`) are available as well.
 All of the network parameters are represented internally as complex :class:`numpy.ndarray` 's of shape *FxNxN*, where *F* is the number of frequency points and *N* is the number of ports.

 .. ipython::